 Dr. Ian Yeung has been a music faculty member and Artistic Director of Singing Girls of Texas (SGT) at Fort Worth Academy of Fine Arts since 2011.
 Under Dr. Yeung’s direction, SGT has been selected to perform at the 2015 American Choral Directors Association Conference in Salt Lake City, Utah.
 More than 250 choral groups applied to perform, and SGT is among only 22 selected for this prestigious honor.

 Born and raised in Hong Kong, Dr. Ian Yeung, earned an MM and DMA in choral conducting from the University of North Texas (UNT).
 While there, he held fellowships in teaching and directing, and concurrently pursued a master’s degree at Southwestern Baptist Theological Seminary.

 Dr. Yeung taught at several institutions including University of Texas at Dallas, UNT, North Lake College, and Vernon College.
 He also served as Artistic Director of the Dallas Chinese Choral Society, director of the Dallas Asian American Youth Orchestra and UNT Men’s Chorus, and is founder of the Vernon Choral Society.
-Dr. Yeung was selected as a conducting fellow at national choral workshops including the Dennis Keene Festival and the Oregon Bach Festival.
+Dr. Yeung was a conducting fellow at national choral workshops including the Dennis Keene Festival and the Oregon Bach Festival.